-Depending on your choice of Guitar Kit you may be required to perform a small amount (or a large amount) of work wiring the guitar.
-This typically involves a soldering iron and understanding the basics of guitar electronics.
-You will also need to understand basic schematic diagrams of pickup configurations.
-It’s not a one size fits all job either, wiring up a Telecaster is different to wiring a Stratocaster and a Les Paul or SG is different again.
+Depending on your choice of guitar kit you may be required to perform a small amount (or a large amount) of work wiring the guitar.
+This typically involves a soldering iron and a basic understanding of guitar electronics.
+You will also need to be able to follow schematic diagrams of pickup configurations.
+It’s not a one size fits all job either, wiring up a Telecaster is different to wiring a Stratocaster and a Les Paul or hollow body is different again.

-This can all get a little tricky and can be overwhelming especially if you have never tackled this type of thing before.
-It’s important to remember this won’t be the case with all kit guitars e.g. Saga kits generally come pre-wired with no soldering required and specific shapes e.g. Telecaster are significantly easier to work on as the scratch plate will often be pre-loaded with pickups.
-However if you purchase a kit guitar that isn’t pre-wired or you want to upgrade your electrical components (which is often the case with an entry level kit) understanding somne basics about guitar electronics is useful.
+This can all get a little tricky and can become overwhelming especially if you have never tackled this type of job before.
+If this is the case, I strongly suggest starting with one of the easier models in regards to wiring e.g. Telecasters are significantly easier to work on as the scratchplate will often be pre-loaded with pickups.
+However, if you purchase a kit guitar such as an LP or you want to upgrade your electrical components (which is often the case with an entry level kit) understanding some basics about guitar electronics is useful.

-This week I want to cover some basic terminology so when we refer to tools or components such as capacitors in the following weeks anyone new to building guitars will have a good idea of what we are talking about and what the purpose of the particular component is.
+In the following, I will cover some basic terminology so that when we refer to tools or components such as capacitors in following articles anyone new to building guitars will have a good idea of what we are talking about and what the purpose of the particular component is.

 Commonly Used Electrical Components for Guitars